aritse/mosh-back/README.md

 If successful, a personal profile card is generated dynamically.
 The profile card displays the number of matches and offline messages.
 On the profile card, the user can upload their photos and edit the catch phrase.
 Finally, the user can start checkout other profiles by clicking "Start Swipe" button.

 ### Swipe Card
-Swipe cards are generated for new users that the users hasn't seen.
-The user can either click buttons or swipe with their mouse or finger on phone or touch screen device.
+Swipe cards are generated for new users that the user hasn't seen.
+The user can either click buttons or swipe with their mouse or finger on a phone or touch screen device.
 If dislike, the user swipes a swipe card to the left and vice versa.
 If two users swiped right (like) on each other, a match is created.

 ### Chat
 At the moment, users can go to https://moshsocial.herokuapp.com/chat/join link to join a chat by specifying a username and the room that the parties agreed on.
 The room can accomodate many people.
 In the future, I'd like to extend the messaging to conferencing so that musicians can start playing and singing.
 Obviously, a lag will be an issue if the connection is not excellent.